Question: Do I Need To Wear A Fall Protection Harness On A Scissor Lift?

 When working at heights, employees need to be protected from falling.
 On a scissor lift, a fall protection harness is not required, provided that the guardrails on the scissor lift meet the requirements of the fall protection standard.

-Scissor Lift Fall Protection Letter of Interpretation
+OSHA Letter of Interpretation on Scissor Lift Fall Protection

 OSHA has issued a letter of interpretation on this specific issue.
 It concludes: